Modernism and Religion: Between Mysticism and Orthodoxy

 Modernism and Religion locates modernism in the ferment of twentieth-century religious change.
 While the literary epiphany channelled modernist fascination with immanence and religious immediacy, the study attends to the strategic response of a range of religious authorities to an emerging mysticism.
 The work of T. S. Eliot, H.D. and David Jones, this study argues, was shaped by an orthodoxy made new in the age of modernism.
 These poets responded to the crisis of modernity through an engagement with Catholic theological modernism, the liturgical revival, human rights, Christian sociology, philosophical personalism and an international retreat movement – developments that resisted the silencing of religious voices in public debate.
 Modernism and Religion presents the long poems of these writers, marked by their internal heterogeneity, clashing registers and mechanical construction, as an alternative to epiphanic modernism, and positions what it terms their ‘wavering orthodoxy’ as a fusion of the sacred and the secular.

-Jamie Callison describes why he’s interested in modernist poetry and what made religion so important to David Jones, T. S. Eliot and H.D.
+Jamie Callison describes what made religion so important to David Jones, T. S. Eliot and H.D.
 Video: Gunvor Helling/ UiA.

 Transforming religious orthodoxy in the age of modernism